 How to Store a Tent: Step 2

 Make sure your tent is dry before packing it away.
-A damp-packed tent can mold very quickly and develop really unpleasant smells.
-In addition, moisture will damage the water-repellent polyurethane coating of the tents over time.
+A damp-packed tent can mold very quickly and develop unpleasant smells.
+In addition, moisture will damage the water-repellent polyurethane coating over time.
 This process is called hydrolysis.
 The coating becomes porous at first and then flakes off.
 The tent is then no longer waterproof.

 To prevent this, pitch your tent outside in the sun for a few hours in good weather.
 Or dry it on a clothesline in bad weather.
 Make sure the guy ropes and tent pegs are dry too.